Database users

 DX supports direct SQL access to your data lake, enabling direct read and write operations to be performed outside of the DX interface.

-Read access allows you to query DX-managed and custom tables—ideal for building custom applications, integrating with platforms like Snowflake, or Connecting to DX from BI tools.
+Read access allows you to query DX-managed and custom tables—ideal for building custom applications, integrating with platforms like Snowflake or BI tools.

 Write access lets you load custom data into DX.
 To maintain separation from DX-managed tables, custom tables must reside in the “custom” namespace and follow the naming custom.tablename.
 Foreign key constraints that reference DX-managed tables is not supported.